 A single Splunk server can handle between 100 and 250 GB of incoming new data per data.
-When that is not sufficient just add more machines, the load is balanced automatically.
+When that is not sufficient, just add more machines, the load is balanced automatically.
 Optionally configure replication if you want to be safe in case individual servers become unavailable.

 Data Retention Only Limited by Disk Space

 There is also no averaging of historical data.
-Other products need to replace the collected data with less detailed averages after a certain time in order to keep the sizes of their databases from ballooning.
+Other products need to replace the collected data with less detailed averages after a certain time to keep the sizes of their databases from ballooning.
 This is not the case with Splunk.
 All collected data can be retrieved in full fidelity even years later.

 Easy Custom Dashboard Creation

 uberAgent comes with a rich set of dashboards that are well suited for many requirements and use cases.
-Whenever that is not enough, Splunk’s dashboard editor allows for easy creation of custom visualizations which can be arranged into dashboards or used in scheduled reports.
+Whenever that is not enough, Splunk’s dashboard editor allows for easy creation of custom visualizations that can be arranged into dashboards or used in scheduled reports.